Mohamed47Elmelegy/restaurant_system_flutter/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ---

 *This PRD is a living document that will be updated as the product evolves and new requirements emerge.
-Regular reviews and updates ensure alignment with business objectives and user needs.*
+This version (2.0.0) includes comprehensive modern requirements, advanced technical specifications, and enhanced features based on current industry best practices.
+Regular reviews and updates ensure alignment with business objectives, user needs, and technological advancements.*

+---

+## 📝 Document Change Log

+### Version 2.0.0 (September 2025)
+- ✅ Added comprehensive reservation management system
+- ✅ Enhanced POS integration and inventory management
+- ✅ Expanded notification and alert systems
+- ✅ Added detailed compliance and regulatory requirements
+- ✅ Implemented disaster recovery and business continuity planning
+- ✅ Enhanced data integrity and quality assurance measures
+- ✅ Updated technical architecture with modern cloud-native approach
+- ✅ Added AI/ML capabilities and computer vision features
+- ✅ Included sustainability and social responsibility initiatives
+- ✅ Enhanced security requirements with zero-trust architecture
+- ✅ Expanded accessibility and internationalization support
+- ✅ Updated performance requirements and scalability metrics
+- ✅ Added comprehensive testing and quality assurance framework

+### Version 1.0.0 (September 2025)
+- Initial PRD with core functionality and basic requirements